isaacfreeman/kakano-obsidian-theme/README.md

 ## Credits

 - [WinnerWind](https://winnerwind.github.io) suggested the Mobile horizontal spacing setting.
-- [Ryan Johnson](linkedin.com/in/rydavjohnson) suggested the setting to hide titles for embedded notes.
+- [Ryan Johnson](linkedin.com/in/rydavjohnson) suggested the setting to hide titles for embedded notes, and the ability to pin embdded backlinks.

 ## License